Updated May 12, 2026

 • Useful mapping

-Trade-off: It is less hands-off than premium dock systems and not the most advanced obstacle avoider.
+Trade-off: It is less hands-off than premium mop-washing systems and not the most advanced obstacle avoider.

 Eufy X10 Pro Omni